Eric Hosmer Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in the league).

-- Cessa will start for the Reds, his first of the season.
+- The Reds will look to Greene (0-0) in his second start of the season.

-- In his last appearance on Tuesday, Oct.
-4, the 30-year-old righty started the game and went five innings against the Chicago Cubs.
+- In his most recent time out on Thursday, the righty tossed 3 1/3 innings against the Pittsburgh Pirates, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.